Jorge-Diaz757/m1-1024-code-solutions/css-positioning/css-positioning-quiz-notes.md

 - How does setting `position: relative` on an element affect where it appears on the page?
   // allows the element to appear offset from its original position using top, right, bottom, or left, while its original space in the layout remains reserved.
 - How does setting `position: absolute` on an element affect document flow?
-  // removes the element from the document flow, so it no longer affects or is affected by surrounding elements.
-It is positioned relative to its nearest positioned ancestor or the viewport if none exists.
+  // removes the element from the document flow, so it no longer affects or is affected by surrounding elements..
 - How does setting `position: absolute` on an element affect where it appears on the page?
   // positions the element relative to its nearest positioned ancestor, using top, right, bottom, or left for placement.
 It is removed from the normal document flow.
 - How do you constrain an absolutely positioned element to a containing block?